aaronpkelly/aaronpkelly.github.io/_posts/2020-05-31-Deploying-a-docker-image-to-AWS-ECS.md

 ---
-title: AWS ECS - Deploying a docker image
+title: Deploying a docker image to AWS ECS
-description: AWS
+description: Deploying a docker image to AWS ECS
 date: 2020-05-31
 tags:
     - aws
+	- ecs
+	- docker
 ---

-# Deploying a Docker Image to Amazon Elastic Container Service (ECS)
+# Deploying a docker image to AWS ECS

 I've always wondered how long it would take me to go from picking a Dockerfile, to having it deployed and working some cloud infrastructure.